PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     \frac {dT}{dz}_{average} = -1K/km

-Hence, the cloud top temperatures at 65km altitude would be 6K lower due to the average temperature gradient if they were at 71km.
+Hence, the cloud top temperatures at 65km altitude would be 6K lower due to the average temperature gradient if they were at 71km, the cloud top temperatures at 73km would be 2K higher.

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperatureCorrected_vs_RadianceFactorRatio.png
     :scale: 100%

+Except for a slight hint at a positive correlation, it is very very weak.

+.. _interepretationandconclusion:

+Interpretation and conclusion
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+I think the conclusion is that when considering the uncertainty in the measurements and corrections to be applied is no clear detectable correlation between the cloud top temperature and the corresponding UV-brightness, just a slight hint.